Presenting beautiful productions for 60 years

-In the early 1870s, the theatre entrepreneur, Richard D’Oyly Carte, introduced a lazy social climber and a failed lawyer – Arthur Sullivan and William Gilbert – to each other.
-The wacky connection of these three men has had a great impact on Western theatre ever since.
+In the early 1870s, the London theatre entrepreneur Richard D’Oyly Carte introduced a lazy social climber and a failed lawyer – Arthur Sullivan and William Gilbert – to one another.
+The fortuitous connection of these three men has had a profound impact on Western theatre ever since.